UCLA knocked out of Final Four by Gonzaga with stunning OT shot

-The heartbreaking loss came courtesy of a deep three-point heave by Gonzaga with less than a second left in overtime with the scored tied at 90 apiece.
+The heartbreaking loss came courtesy of a deep three-point heave by Gonzaga with less than a second left in overtime and the scored tied at 90 apiece.

-After UCLA's Johnny Juzang thought he had forced a second overtime with a putback to tie the score at 90 with 3.3 seconds left, Jalen Suggs made a buzzer-beating 3-pointer to send the Bruins home.
+After UCLA's Johnny Juzang thought he had forced a second overtime with a putback to tie the score with 3.3 seconds left, Jalen Suggs made the buzzer-beating 3-pointer to send the Bruins home.

+"When Johnny got the putback, I didn't have a timeout left so I was running at my guys to get their attention to trap the ball and they got there late," Bruins coach Mick Cronin said.

+"It's not their fault because we trained them to get back because Gonzaga is so fast.
+If you look at the film I was trying to get them to come up so he (Suggs) couldn't get into that shot.
+Still, it was a bank shot from half court."

 The loss marks the end of an improbable run to the Final Four by the Bruins.